The Mental Health Solution . com

 Choosing to love yourself makes it easier to forgive both yourself and other people.

-It is very difficult or impossible to forgive if you internalize the negativity of others; that is, if you accept their negative assessment of your character or worth.
+It is difficult or impossible to forgive if you internalize the negativity of others; that is, if you accept their negative assessment of your character or worth.

 This can be a particular problem for those who received global negative parental messages growing up.
 Examples: 1) "You ought to be ashamed of yourself!"
 2) "Boy are you stupid!"